alan-christopher/spiels/industry/laying_bricks.md

 ## TL;DR

-If you're a manager or team lead and your team members can tell you, off the tops of their heads, why the work they do is important, then you're doing something wrong.
+If you're a manager or team lead and your team members cannot tell you, off the tops of their heads, why the work they do is important, then you're doing something wrong.